A Mouse Divided

 A Mouse Divided is a 1953 Merrie Melodies animated short directed by Friz Freleng.
 The short was released on January 31, 1953, and stars Sylvester.
 The title is a pun on Lincoln's House Divided Speech.

+In the film, Sylvester and his wife receive their first son from a drunken stork, and this son is a mouse.
+Sylvester struggles between his desire to eat the mouse and his protective feelings about his son.

 Plot

 The short begins at a party at a stork club from which a drunken stork leaves to deliver a baby.
 Elsewhere, Sylvester shrugs off his wife's desire of wanting a baby, even mocking her brief depression over his objection ("And what thanks do I get?
 I wish I was dead!
 Boo hoo hoo!
 Every day it's the same thing - pitter-patter of little feet!").
 Meanwhile, the drunken stork arrives in their neighborhood and, exhausted and unable to continue to his intended destination, drops the bundle off at the nearest house- theirs.
-Sylvester's wife, despite being surprised at the stork’s public drunkenness, graciously receives the package and Sylvester, despite his earlier objection, is nonetheless excited at the prospect of being a father- until he learns the baby is a mouseling, at which point he tries to eat it.
+Sylvester's wife, despite being surprised at the stork's public drunkenness, graciously receives the package.

+Sylvester, despite his earlier objection, is nonetheless excited at the prospect of being a father - until he learns the baby is a mouseling, at which point he tries to eat it.
 His wife, who immediately becomes endeared to the mouse after the baby calls her "Mama," quickly stops Sylvester twice (telling him that "mouse or no mouse, he's your son!")
 Later, when she goes out (and is not seen again afterwards), he tries again, but stops after the mouse calls him "Daddy", which causes Sylvester's heart to melt.